The Web Viewer allows you the convenience of reading your eBooks through your Internet browser.

 Once you have downloaded one or more eBooks using the Web Viewer, click on the Tools menu to view or manage your saved eBooks.

-Selecting Manage saved documents will display a menu with the options to view or delete your saved eBooks.
+Selecting Manage saved documents will display a menu with the option to view or delete your saved eBooks.

 NOTE Any changes made while in Offline mode will not be saved to the Web Viewer to view on other devices until you re-connect to the Internet.

-You can use the Download to print feature to print your Web Viewer eBook.
+You can use the Print in browser feature to print your Web Viewer eBook.

-To download your eBook for printing, click the Printer icon in the upper right-hand corner, or select Download to print in the Tools menu.
+To print your eBook, click the Printer icon in the upper right-hand corner, or select Print in browser in the Tools menu.

 If you are a Doctoral student, your eBook may be provided through the GCU Doctoral Research site.